GSA/openacr-website/CONTRIBUTING.md

 ### Performance

-Most events should load in under a second:
+Most events should load in under a second.

 ## Public domain